 Lucy Aubrecht became interested in GIS while working towards her undergraduate degree in meteorology.
 Choosing to carry out an MAS-GIS degree, she knew she’d like to work in the Pittsburgh area, so focused her MAS-GIS capstone projecton developing a flash flood potential index within the area covered by the Pittsburgh National Weather Service.
 Now in Pittsburgh working with a nationwide consulting company, she’s developed expertise in designing airports, with her responsibilities ranging from master plans to surveying to mobile and aerial LiDAR.

-BS Planning, 2017
+BSP Urban Planning, 2017

 “My current position challenges me to find solutions to financial, political, and cultural barriers and applies a multitude of the principles that I studied at ASU."